 Is clarity a life skill?
 My daily ritual begins with journaling.
 I spend each morning becoming clear on my top priority and the priority of my staff.
 I am a very organized person.
 I like to have a precise roadmap of where we are going and how we are going to get there.

 I would think the world of jewelry findings would be very competitive.
 How do you deal with competition?

 You are right.
 It is very competitive.
 With twenty-five years of experience designing products that are manufactured here in the U.S., I have been able to identify the strengths and weaknesses that we face.
 Some products we can excel at, others we know we just can’t compete.

-Besides offering unique quality jewelry findings that are made in the USA, we know we have to excel at customer service, and we do.
+Besides offering unique quality jewelry findings that are cast and plated in the USA with imported lead-free pewter and precious metals, we know we have to excel at customer service, and we do.
 We also provide a whole menu of content, tutorials, and videos as added value to our customers.

 Can you name a moment of failure in your business experience that you learned from or that helped you improve your business or the way you work?